 - Smaller, less complex customers can benefit from a swift transition

-Disadvantages to the big bang approach:
+Disadvantages of the Big Bang approach:

 - Every issue and glitch is seen by everyone including end users and stakeholders which can undermine the success of the project

-- The rip and replace approach carries high risk with no time built in for parallel testing
+- The rip-and-replace approach carries high risk with no time built in for parallel testing

 - Return on Investment (ROI) can not be realized until the entire project is completed